-It came up in a group text with my girlfriends that someone’s husband was being cold and unaccepting of her feelings.
+In a group text, a friend brought up that her husband was being cold and unaccepting of her feelings.
 She complained “He has no problem shutting me out and not answering me when I get emotional.
 I told him I’m not some brainwashed, robot Marine” Oh Snap!
 I asked her if she really said that to him and she confirmed it.
-That’s part of his particular hardness, I’m sure.
+Being in the military, that’s part of his particular hardness, I’m sure.

-It made me think there’s a common pattern that lots of men can’t handle strong emotions and that lots of women get very emotional.
+I think there’s a common pattern that a lot of men can’t handle strong emotions and that a lot of women get very emotional.
 There lies the problem in relating and feeling understood between the sexes.
 I know I’m generalizing here, but stay with me…

 Imagine a world where we were taught as kids that ALL emotions and feelings are normal.
 Kids could learn appropriate ways of expressing strong emotions and that they can feel better once they do.